weliem/bluez_inc/README.md

 * Implement Pair and CancelPairing on Device
 * Add more device property functions
 * Check for memory leaks with valgrind
+* Use 'src' and 'include' folders in project
+* Make it a library